 - Kinesis $121,429

 - Redshift $113,950

-If you’re a cloud computing enthusiast, AWS certification training is a good move to future-proof your career, not just because there is a lot of available work but also because there are many ways you can fit into the IT work environment with the skills that you will learn.
-A reputable AWS course like the AWS Solutions Architect Certification Training Course can help you to boost your employability, increase your salary, prove your commitment to the profession, and open doors for new opportunities in diverse areas in the IT world.
+If you’re a cloud computing enthusiast, AWS certification training is a good move to grow your career.
+Not only are there a lot of available opportunities, but there are also many ways you can fit into the IT work environment with the skills that you will learn.
+A reputable AWS course, like the AWS Solutions Architect Certification Training Course, can help you to boost your employability, increase your salary, prove your commitment to the profession, and open doors for new opportunities in diverse areas in the IT world.